gerardnico/bash-lib/docs/bin/bashlib-docgen.md

 ${synopsis}
 # ....
 ```
+  * The bin pages are generated into `docs/bin-generated`
-  * The man pages are generated into `build/docs/man/man1` and installed locally.
+  * The man pages are generated into `docs/man/man1` and installed locally.

 ## Tips for script